sfproductlabs/ADuCM350/README.md

 ## Shameless Plug

 Come check out what we're doing with the ADuCM350 and open source biomedical imaging at https://github.com/openeit, or our product development shop at http://sfproductlabs.com/

+## Help I stuffed/bricked my chip
+* Use the CM3WSD software that comes with the EVAL SDK (link above) board to erase it.
+Might need a friend with a Windows box to do this.